-Starting again in January 2019, we are delighted that Viewfinder has received further funding from Spirit of 2012, the Newcastle Fund, the Esmee Fairbairn Foundation and the Joyce Trust, to enable it to run until the end of 2021.
+Starting again in January 2019, we are delighted that Viewfinder has received more funding from Spirit of 2012, the Newcastle Fund, the Esmee Fairbairn Foundation and the Joyce Trust, so we can run it until the end of 2021.

-Here’s what will be happening in our new Viewfinder programme and please get in touch if you are interested in joining up!
+Here’s what will be happening in our new Viewfinder programme and please click here to get in touch if you are interested in joining up!

-You will begin by taking part in eight Filmmaker Surgery sessions on alternate Saturday mornings.
-Here you will work on your own and other people’s film projects and develop your creative and digital skills.
+You will begin by taking part in eight alternate Saturday morning sessions where you will work on your own and other people’s film projects and develop your creative and digital skills.

-We will help you to start or join self led groups that will run alongside the filmmaker surgeries and focus on particular areas of film (e.g. vlogging, organising film screenings etc).
+We will help you to start or join self led groups that will run alongside the Saturday morning sessions and focus on particular areas of film (e.g. vlogging, film screenings etc).

-Towards the end of each filmmaker surgery, we will help you to organise a Skills Tap event where you will showcase your films and the skills you’ve developed to invited guests, including local businesses and organisations.
+As you come to the end of your Saturday morning sessions, we will help you to organise a Skills Tap event where you will present your films and the skills you’ve developed to invited guests, including local businesses and organisations.

-Using the connections you make at the Skills Tap events, we will help you to apply your film skills to work experience and volunteering placements outside Beacon Films.
+Using the connections you make at the Skills Tap events, we will help you to use your film skills on work experience and volunteering placements outside Beacon Films.